thamar-solorio/acl-pub/camera-ready-faq.md

    For both long and short papers, we allow one extra page to help address reviewer comments.
-So long papers are permitted at most 9 pages of text plus 2 additional pages containing only references.
+So long papers are permitted at most 9 pages of text plus additional pages containing Acknowledgements, References, and Appendix.
-   Short papers get 5 pages of text plus up to 2 pages for references.
+   Short papers get 5 pages of text.

+-  What's the deal with including an Appendix?
+Do I include it as supplemental?

+   You can include an Appendix, but the paper writing must be self-contained before the Acknowledgements.

 -  What is the format for the camera-ready copy?